SoftCactusTeam/Warcraft-Heroes-Beyond-Time/docs/README.md

-TODO:

-Link to the game website should contain:
-- Index
-- Description of the game
-- Name of each developer with link to their individual page
-- Team photo
-- Link to the facebook and twitter page
-- Link to the stable 1.0 Release for downloading
-- A trailer of 15-25 secs.
-- A Gameplay video of 1-2 min. that also shows debug features.
-- Individual page for each team member explaining their individual contribution.
-Be as visual as possible.

 # **Warcraft: Heroes Beyond Time**

 _Warcraft: HBT_ is a roguelike video game based on Warcraft 2 where you will take the role of the orc Thrall.